-Insights spoke to Chris on what common drafting mistakes lawyers make, what lawyers can expect to learn from his workshops, and advice to improve their legal tradecraft.
+Insights spoke to Chris on what common drafting mistakes lawyers make, and advice to improve their legal tradecraft.

 Know how to draft